zfoo-project/zfoo/protocol/README.md

       string
       ```

-- zfoo takes the intersection of the grammars of all languages, instead of the intersection of protobuf, and adds the grammar implementation of protobuf
+- zfoo takes the intersection of the grammars of all languages, instead of the union of protobuf, and adds the grammar implementation of protobuf
     - protobuf
       ```
       Collection nesting syntax is not supported